 To accommodate their impressive collections, they chose a beautifully restored 3-story funduq which is essentially an old inn which once catered to the needs of travelers and merchants who were passing through the city.

-Today, the House of Photography is by no means the busiest or most popular tourist attraction in the area, but it is still very popular, and it is certainly worthy of a visit.
+Being one of the lesser-know tourist attractions in Morocco, the House of Photography is by no means the busiest or most popular tourist attraction in the area, but it is still very popular, and it is certainly worthy of a visit.

 Visiting the House of Photography